JuDFTteam/masci-tools/docs/source/devel_guide/plotting.rst

 Passing keyword arguments directly to plot calls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The plotter classes have a restricted set of keys that they recognize as valid parameters.
 This set is of course not complete, since there is a vast number of parameters you can set for all plotting backends.
-In our previous examples unknown keys will immediately lead to an error in the call to :py:meth:`~masci_tools.vis.parameters.Plotter.set_parameters()`.
+In our previous examples unknown keys will immediately lead to an error in the call to :py:meth:`Plotter.set_parameters()`.
 To enable this functionality we can provide the ``continue_on_error=True`` as an argument to this method.

 Then the unknown keys are ignored and are returned in a dictionary.
 Additionally you can explicitly bypass the plotter object if you provide arguments in a dictionary with the name ``extra_kwargs`` it will be ignored, unpacked and returned along with the unknown keys

 .. warning::
    Be careful with the this feature and especially the ``extra_kwargs``, since there is no check for name clashes with this argument.
-You might also run into situations, where arguments of different names collide with arguments provided by the :py:class:`~masci_tools.vis.parameters.Plotter`
+You might also run into situations, where arguments of different names collide with arguments provided by the :py:class:`Plotter`

 .. code-block:: python